 Melanie King is an artist and curator with a specific focus on astronomy.
 She is co-Director of super/collider, Lumen Studios and the London Alternative Photography Collective.
 She is a lecturer on the MA programme at the Royal College of Art, and on the BA Photography course at University of West London.
 Melanie is a part time doctoral student at the Royal College of Art.

 Melanie's solo exhibitions include Leeds Art University and the Blyth Gallery, Imperial College London.
 She has exhibited in group shows at The Photographers' Gallery, Argentea Gallery, Guest Projects, Space Studios and the Sidney Cooper Gallery.
-Melanie has also exhibited in a wide range of international galleries, such as the Williamson Gallery in Los Angeles, CAS Gallery in Japan and Unseen Amsterdam.
-Melanie has attended residencies organised by Bow Arts, Grizedale Forest and SIM Reykjavik, Iceland.
+Melanie has also exhibited in a wide range of international galleries, such as the Hasselblad Foundation, Sweden, Unseen Amsterdam, the Williamson Gallery in Los Angeles and CAS Gallery in Japan.
+Melanie has attended residencies organised by Lay of the Land Ireland, Joya Arte and Ecologica, Spain, Bow Arts, Grizedale Forest and SIM Reykjavik, Iceland.

 Melanie has been involved in a number of large scale commissions, including Green Man Festival, Vivid Projects, Bompas and Parr X Citizen M Hotel, Mayes Creative, Design Miami x COS Stores, Chelsea Flower Fringe and the Wellcome Trust.